rmclarklab/Zmays_cis_trans/README.md

 # Zmays_cis_trans

- # Concerted cis and trans effects underpin heightened defense gene expression in multi-herbivore resistant maize lines
-#### Data storage location:

 ## Experimental Design

+####
-#### The B96 and B75 maize inbred lines are highly resistant to multiple herbivores, including the devastating European corn borer (<i> Ostrinia nubilalis </i>) and the generalist two-spotted spider mites (<i> Tetranychus urticae </i>) [ref]("https://www.frontiersin.org/articles/10.3389/fpls.2021.693088/full").
+The B96 and B75 maize inbred lines are highly resistant to multiple herbivores, including the devastating European corn borer (<i> Ostrinia nubilalis </i>) and the generalist two-spotted spider mites (<i> Tetranychus urticae </i>) [ref]("https://www.frontiersin.org/articles/10.3389/fpls.2021.693088/full").
 To further understand the genetic basis underlying their resistant phenotype, leaf tissue from maize plants under uninfested (control) or infested (24 h, <i> T. urticae </i> treatment) conditions was collected from B73, B96, and B75, and the respective F1 plants from crosses of B96 and B75 to B73, where RNA-seq was extracted from.
 - 2 independent experiement for B96 vs. B73 and B75 vs. B73 (B73 is relative susceptible line)
 - 2 conditions: the steady (control, **C**) and infested (treatment, **T**) conditions
 - 4 biological replicates